-In November, international prices continued to fall over import restrictions in China as well as oversupply in the market.
-Domestically, prices continued their decline.
 In December, international prices rose as capacity at the Vale mine was capped for safety reasons.
 Domestically, prices rose on a slow recovery in auto and construction sectors.
 In January, international prices rose slightly thanks to renewed optimism in China, despite the effects of the coronavirus epidemic toward the end of the month.
 Domestically, price recovery continued.
 In February, international prices declined thanks to the coronavirus epidemic in China hurting local demand.
-In March, international prices rose as Chinese factories resumed production in parts of the country unaffected by the COVID-19 pandemic.
-In April, international prices declined slightly amid the COVID-19 pandemic, but were supported by low production in Brazil and Australia, alongside steady Chinese demand.
+In March, international prices rose as Chinese factories resumed production in parts of the country unaffected by the COV ID-19 pandemic.
+In April, international prices declined slightly amid the COVID-19 pandemic, but were supported by low production in Brazil and Australia, along side steady Chinese demand.
 In May, prices rose as production was disrupted in Brazil and the Vale as the spread of COVID-19 positive cases caused disruptions.
 Chinese demand continued to boost the segment.
 In June and July, international prices showed strong recovery due to pent-up demand and supply concerns as economies returned to regular volume levels.
+In August, international prices rose as Chinese infrastructure spending was aided by a government stimulus, along with supply concerns from Brazil.